iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> It was fine until 3 days ago when it went from draining 1% of my battery to >80%.
+Can't track anything if my phone is dead by 9am.
+I had to uninstall until this is fixed.<br> :date: __2020-05-31 02:36:09__

+> I installed this app, however it was causing issues with some of my other apps and they would not load so I had to uninstall.
+Once I uninstalled everything else worked fine.
+Unfortunately the app is not going to be very effective unless more people use it and with all the issues people are having with it fewer people will be using it.
+I hope you are able to find a solution to those issues and relaunch an app that will be effective.
+I may consider reinstalling after it is fixed.<br> :date: __2020-05-29 22:39:00__

+> Had to uninstall, this app is a battery eater.<br> :date: __2020-05-25 01:17:19__

 > Was running fine for the first couple of weeks but in the past 2-3 days battery consumption has become intolerable.<br> :date: __2020-05-21 03:37:20__